jmackey-astro/PION/README.txt

-First you need to compile extra libraries. cd to "./extra_libraries" run "./install_silo.sh" and "./install_fits.sh"
+First you need to compile extra libraries. cd to "./extra_libraries" run "bash install_all_libs.sh" to install.
-The silo tests may occasionally fail, but the installation is usually fine.
+You need to manually download the Sundials library (v.2.4.0 please) from their website -- the install script will complain and tell you the link to the library.
-These scripts need internet access to download libraries.
+The script needs internet access with "wget" to work.

-Then cd to "./bin_serial"
-If you are on a standard linux workstation (e.g. Ubuntu, Debian, Fedora), then make sure that "MAKE_UNAME" in Makefile.serial.code and Makefile.serial.icgenerator is set to "MAKE_UNAME=standard".
-When this is set then run:
-$ make -f Makefile.serial.code; make -f Makefile.serial.icgenerator
+Then cd to "./bin_serial" and run "bash compile_code.sh" if you are lucky it will detect that you are using a standard workstation and will just compile.
+On OS X you may need to modify the Makefile.
+Look for "imac" in Makefile, and reset the library directory to wherever the extra libraries (maybe uncomment the line with (CURDIR)/../extra_libraries and that could work).

-If there are linking errors to silo (references to PDB and/or H5) or fits (references to ff**** functions) then the libraries must have failed to compile.
+If there are linking errors to silo (references to PDB and/or H5) or fits (references to ff**** functions) or cvode/nvector then the libraries must have failed to compile.

-If all went well, there should be no error messages and there should be two executable files in trunk/bin/: "icgen_serial" for generating initial conditions, and "main_serial" for running the code.
+If all went well, there should be no error messages and there should be two executable files in ../bin/: "icgen_serial" for generating initial conditions, and "main_serial" for running the code.
 Most code options are decided at run-time not compile-time, so you shouldn't have to change any #define statements in the code.